By Catherine Clinton

 Symbolic of this division was that four of Lincoln’s brothers-in-law wore Confederate uniforms.
 Despite Mary Todd Lincoln’s staunch devotion to the Union, her southern relations were loyal to the Confederacy.
-Other prominent politicians found themselves in complex straits: Senator George B. Crittenden of Kentucky had two sons fighting in the war — one a major general for the Confederacy and the other a major general of the Union.
+Other prominent politicians found themselves in difficult straits: Senator George B. Crittenden of Kentucky had two sons fighting in the war — one a major general for the Confederacy and the other a major general of the Union.
 Major Robert Anderson, in charge of federal troops at Fort Sumter, was the son-in-law of the governor of Georgia.
 Across the bay, he faced his artillery instructor at West Point, Confederate General P. G. T. Beauregard, who fired on his star pupil and former assistant.
-Many West Point graduates, friends and roommates, faced one another on the battlefield as well as serving alongside military school comrades.
+Many West Point graduates, friends, and roommates faced one another on the battlefield and served alongside military school comrades.
 Friendship and kinship were rent asunder by the great onslaught of the Civil War.

 Confederates had equally legendary youths in military service.
 Brigadier General William P. Roberts of North Carolina rose to his rank at the age of 20.
-Boys in gray were equally common, and Confederate troops had disproportionate numbers of teenagers as well, but samplings of rebel ranks indicate that there were larger numbers of men in their twenties and thirties and a larger group of older soldiers, especially as the war wore on.
-In any case, families were stripped of manpower and communities literally depleted by the war.
+Boys in gray were equally common, and Confederate troops had disproportionate numbers of teenagers as well.
+Still, samplings of rebel ranks indicate more significant numbers of men in their twenties and thirties and a larger group of older soldiers, especially as the war wore on.
+In any case, families were stripped of manpower, and the war depleted communities.
 One town in Wisconsin witnessed 111 of the 250 registered voters volunteering for the army.
 The farm boys of the midwestern states entered the Union ranks in droves.

 Equally interesting evidence remains, however, on this question of black loyalty.
 In New Orleans, Louisiana, Confederate leaders confronted an affluent, articulate, and assimilated free black community.
 The colored Creoles were in a difficult position when Louisiana left the Union — a people without a country.
 The mixed-race “mulatto” community emphasized community ties and volunteered to “take arms at a moment’s notice and fight shoulder to shoulder with other citizens.”
 A local unit of “colored men” even enrolled in the state militia.

-African American men who formed companies and offered themselves for military service, however, were greeted with considerable discomfort by the new southern government, ignored and spurned.
+However, African American men who formed companies and offered themselves for military service were greeted with considerable discomfort by the new southern government, ignored, and spurned.
 The Confederacy dared not allow blacks to serve as soldiers.
-Free blacks who did volunteer were assigned to projects as teamsters on earthworks projects, building fortifications, and other menial support roles.
-The loyalties of these free blacks volunteers were considerably divided.
-Most, like the New Orleans Native Guards, feared that if Confederate independence was achieved without their help, they might be returned to slavery.
+Free blacks who volunteer were assigned to projects as teamsters on earthworks projects, building fortifications, and other menial support roles.
+The loyalties of these free black volunteers were considerably divided.
+Like the New Orleans Native Guards, most feared that if Confederate independence was achieved without their help, they might be returned to slavery.
 To safeguard status, they pledged themselves to the Confederate cause — perhaps even aware of the emptiness of such a gesture.